Specialized Expertise in Diagnosis and Treatment

 The Beacon Center for Infectious Diseases offers a comprehensive range

 of diagnostic and treatment services for patients with infectious diseases,

 including HIV/AIDS.
-Our five board-certified physicians and one nurse
+Our four board-certified physicians and one nurse

 practitioner provide specialty ID care.